-- In the US at least, the law dictates that a particular peanut butter may only be labelled as ‘peanut butter’ if at least 90 percent of its contents are peanuts!
+- In the US at least, the law dictates that particular peanut butter may only be labeled as “peanut butter” if at least 90 percent of its contents are peanuts!
 Once again, this makes me wonder about just how densely packed the nutrients are when it comes to this buttery form.

 Can Dogs Eat Peanut Butter: Recipe Guide

 But what if you want to take that a step ahead?

 What if we made things a tad bit more interesting and created a little recipe instead of just giving them the treat as it is?